TenoBall/MLB-Analytics-Revolution/README.md

 The analysis in this repo was updated based on the last three seasons of the MLB.

 ### Introduction
+The initial goal was simple: understand what team stat gave the best indication of a baseball team's offensive success.
+Offesnive success is measured in runs scored, not number of team wins.
+Although more runs naturally leads to more wins, offensive stats are entirely dependent on runs against.
+"Entirely dependent" may be hasty; a monster offensive output could have a negative mental toll on the opposing team's offensive performance.
+This dependency was not tested.
+Instead, I individually looked at Offensive Stats as a function of runs scored and Pitching Stats as a function of runs against.

 ### Hitting Stats
 2025 hitting stats vs runs scored: